Meet Our Board

 The Perth and Smiths Falls District Hospital is an integral part of our community and Annie Thomlinson is honoured to be part of the Board of Directors.
 Annie is new to the Board, starting in January 2020.
 Born and raised in Smiths Falls, she is excited to start contributing to the community that she was raised in, serving the hospital that she was born in and the hospital that she and her husband welcomed both their children.

 Graduating from the Advertising program at Algonquin College as well as receiving her advanced diploma in Business Administration, major in Marketing from Algonquin, Annie specializes in marketing and communications.
 Bringing to the board 17 years of marketing, advertising, and communications experience, 15 of those years leading a team.
-Annie currently works as the communications lead at The Dementia Society of Ottawa and Renfrew County, a not-for-profit organization that is dedicated to making sure no one faces dementia alone.

 During her free time, Annie is working part-time towards the completion of her Bachelor of Arts in Psychology through Queens University, sits on the Family Selection Committee for Habitat for Humanity and volunteers with Project Tembo, a grassroots organization that works towards sending girls to school in Tanzania.
 When she is not busy with school, work, volunteering, Annie enjoys spending time with her family, journaling or curling up with a good book.